itsbapic/Local-Hardhat-Games/README.md

 ## 4. Win the Game

 Use the address you deployed your contract from step 3.
-Paste it into the `scripts/win.js` file where the comments direct you to.
+Paste it into the `scripts/solutions/win.js` file where the comments direct you to.

 You can keep the contract name as `Game1` for now.
 When you attempt `Game2` later on, you'll need to change this!
 Hardhat uses this contract name to go fetch the ABI for the contract from the `artifacts` folder.

-Now run `npx hardhat run scripts/win.js`, this will go ahead and call `win` on your `Game1` contract.
+Now run `npx hardhat run scripts/solutions/win.js`, this will go ahead and call `win` on your `Game#` contract.
 If you're successful you should see a transaction receipt with a `Winner` event inside of the `events` array.

 ## 5. Play Game2 through Game5